wlonk/arcadia/rules/index.md

 When your character wants a concession from another character, the player of that other character can decide whether that character accedes, or resists.
 If they accede, continue the scene.
 If they resist, one party or the other will win.
-Use the minor arcana as follows to see who.
+Use the cards as follows to see who.

 Also note that a concession can only be an action: a promise, an agreement, an apology, or something of that sort.
 It _cannot_ be a feeling; that is, you